olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_2.md

 ## Description

 This problem requires asserting whether pulling a number of coloured cubes from a bag, then replacing and repeating, is possible.
-We know beforehand the number of cubes of each colour in the bag.
+The number of cubes of each colour in the bag is known.

 ## Part 1

-This problem is a simple logic problem.
+This problem is a simple logic problem with the majority of the difficult coming from correctly parsing the input.

 ## Part 2